KeshavaYada/Netflix-Dashboard-POWERBI/README.md

 ## Files 📁

-- **Netflix-Dashboard.pbix**: The Power BI file containing the dashboard.
+- **Keshava_NetflixProject.pbix**: The Power BI file containing the dashboard.
 - **Dataset - Netflix-Listings.xlsx**: The dataset used for the analysis.
-- **Image.png**: A screenshot of the final dashboard, providing a visual representation of the project.
+-  Screenshots of the final dashboard and some of the charts, providing a visual representation of the project.

 ## How to Use the Dashboard 🖥️